kunder-lab/cordova-plugin-kunder-android-shortcuts/README.md

 ### Remove all dynamic shortcuts

 Use the following method to remove all dynamic shortcuts.
-This will not remove static shortcuts:
+The static shortcuts will not be affected:

 ````
 AndroidShortcutsPlugin.removeAllDynamicShortcuts(